OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

 6. 5 minute deployment, 40 minute verification.
 7. 5 minute deployment, 30 minute verification.

 That, in turn, made us want to deploy more often.
-Frequent deployments mean smaller changes.
+Frequent deployments meant smaller changes.
 Smaller changes meant less verification.
 Less verification meant faster deployments.
 Faster deployments meant we wanted to deploy more often.
 The cycle continued until we got to 10 minute deployments.

 ## Early adopters and iterations

-A couple of other teams (out of 9 teams remaining) saw what we were doing, and they wanted in on the process and came on board as early adopters.
+A couple of other teams (out of 9 teams remaining) saw what we were doing, and they came on board as early adopters.
 Having three teams use the process identified pain points and what needed to improve:

 - **Not deploying what was approved.** I wasn’t using the Redgate tooling correctly.
 I used a command to generate a preview for approval.
 Then I ignored that preview and used a different command to deploy the package directly.
 1 out of every 30 deployments ended up having an unexpected change made.
 With a bit of research, the correct commands were found and implemented.
 - **Saving the preview file to a file share.** I didn’t know Octopus had the ability to save files as artifacts.
 Artifacts can be downloaded by the approver from Octopus.
 That was preferred over finding the right file in the file share.
 A small tweak to the script fixed that.